AcademySoftwareFoundation/rez/README.md

   range, and a conflict operator for rejecting version ranges;
 * Package 'variants' - a way to define different flavors of the same package version, for example a plugin built for multiple versions of the host app;
+* Custom release hooks (such as post-release operations) can be added as plugins;
 * Has a time lock feature, which allows old resolves to be recreated (newer packages are ignored);
 * Package definitions are a single, succinct file;